Open Accessibility Menu

 Healing the body

 The good news is that by reading labels, educating yourself, planning ahead and staying motivated, it’s possible to eliminate gluten from your system.
 “Because the body replaces the lining of the gut every two to three weeks, most patients will start to feel better in a matter of weeks,” Dr. Miranda says.
 Even better news is that celiac disease can be diagnosed with a lab test.
-If you or a family member is experiencing abdominal pain or other unexplained symptoms, talk with your primary care physician or contact St. Luke's Gastroenterology Associates at 218.249.7940.
+If you or a family member is experiencing abdominal pain or other unexplained symptoms, talk with your primary care physician or contact Aspirus St. Luke's Gastroenterology Associates at 218.249.7940.